 Business Informatics (MBI) is a two-year research oriented Master's programme (120 EC).
 EC stands for European Credits in which 1 EC equals 28 hours of work.

 The programme is build around 3 specialized tracks, each focussing on a different area of Business Informatics.
-At the start of the programme you must select 1 track to determine the focus of your programme.
+At the start of the programme you are encouraged to select 1 track to determine the focus of your programme.
 The curriculum then consists of a 75 EC course part, followed by a 45 EC research part in year 2.

 Course part (75 EC)